substrate-developer-hub/substrate-contracts-workshop/1/incrementing-the-value.md

 There is [a `Lazy` type](https://paritytech.github.io/ink/ink_storage/struct.Lazy.html) that can be used for ink! storage values that do not need to be loaded in some or most cases.
-Many simple ink! examples, including those in this workshop, do not require the use `Lazy` values.
+Many simple ink! examples, including those in this workshop, do not require the use of `Lazy` values.
 Since there is some overhead associated with `Lazy` values, they should only be used where required.

-This is an example of using `Lazy` type:
+This is an example of using the `Lazy` type:

 ```rust
 #[ink(storage)]